springload/frontend-starter-kit/docs/browser-device-support.md

 # Browser & device support template

 Our browser support is defined in a Browserslist `.browserslistrc` file which is used by Babel, Autoprefixer, and many other packages.
-Do not define Browserslist details in `package.json`, and don't make a `<table>` of supported browsers.
+Do not define Browserslist details in `package.json`, and don't make a `<table>` of supported browsers in your `README.md`.

 These `.browserslistrc` supported browsers can be visualised on https://browserl.ist/ by making a custom URL like,